divramod/dm-npm/README.md

 * This command line tool helps to fulfill the daily jobs you have to do when working with npm modules.
 * Documention in progress.

+## Participate
+* i like to have feedback.
+* i am always open to improve my workflow.
+* so open issues for errors or new features here [dm-npm issues](https://github.com/divramod/dm-npm/issues)

 ## Shorcuts
     dmn
     dm-npm